 Although we believe we, our mainland China subsidiaries and the variable interest entities comply with current laws and regulations of mainland China, we cannot assure you that the PRC government would agree that our contractual arrangements comply with the licensing, registration or other regulatory requirements of mainland China, with existing policies or with requirements or policies that may be adopted in the future.
 The PRC government has discretion in determining rectifiable or punitive measures for non-compliance with or violations of the laws and regulations of mainland China.
-If the PRC government determines that we or the variable interest entities do not comply with applicable law, it could revoke the variable interest entities' business and operating licenses, require the variable interest entities to discontinue or restrict the variable interest entities' operations, restrict the variable interest entities operations, restrict the variable interest entities to restructure their operations, impose additional conditions or requirements with which the variable interest entities may not be able to comply, impose restrictions on the variable interest entities' business operations or on their customers, or take other regulatory or enforcement actions against the variable interest entities that could be harmful to their business.
-Any of these or similar occurrences could significantly disrupt our or the variable interest entities' business operations or restrict the variable interest entities from conducting a substantial portion of their business operations, which could materially and adversely affect the variable interest entities' business, financial condition and results of operations.
-If any of these occurrences results in our inability to direct the activities of any of the variable interest entities that most significantly impact its economic performance, and/or our failure to receive the economic benefits from any of the variable interest entities, we may not be able to consolidate these entities in our consolidated financial statements in accordance with U.S. GAAP.
+If the PRC government determines that we or the variable interest entities do not comply with applicable law, it could revoke the variable interest entities' business and operating licenses, require the variable interest entities to discontinue or restrict the variable interest entities' operations, restrict the variable interest entities' right to collect revenues, block the variable interest entities' websites, require the variable interest entities to restructure their operations, impose additional conditions or requirements with which the variable interest entities may not be able to comply, impose restrictions on the variable interest entities' business operations or on their customers, or take other regulatory or enforcement actions against the variable interest entities that could be harmful to their business.
+Any of these or similar occurrences could significantly disrupt our or the variable interest entities' business operations or restrict the variable interest entities from conducting a substantial portion of their business operations, which could materially and adversely affect the variable interest entities that most significantly impact its economic performance, and/or our failure to receive the economic benefits from any of the variable interest entities in our consolidated financial statements in accordance with U.S. GAAP.